Pop Culture Madness!

 1951 Pop Culture History

-Joe DiMaggio had a 56 game hitting streak, and did not strike out during the 1951 season.
+Joe DiMaggio had a 56-game hitting streak and did not strike out during the 1951 season.

 MGM owed the dog who played Lassie $40,000 in back pay.
-Not planning any more Lassie movies, MGM instead gave the rights to the Lassie trademark to the dog's trainer, who spun it off into a TV show that ran for 19 seasons.
+Not planning any more Lassie movies, MGM gave the rights to the Lassie trademark to the dog’s trainer, who spun it off into a TV show that ran for 19 seasons.

 Clarence Karcher and Eugene McDermott renamed their 'Geophysical Service Inc" to Texas Instruments.